christiando/ssll_lib/README.md

 demonstration of how to use the program.

 Approximation Methods:
-See arxiv publication <> for mathematical details on approximation methods.
+See arxiv publication <http://arxiv.org/abs/1607.08840> (not peer reviewed) for mathematical details on approximation methods.
 Demonstration of approximation methods in example_approx.py.

 Contact for queries: Christian Donner